callsmusic/vcpb/README.md

 # Pyrogram bot to automate streaming music in voice chats

 ## Inspiration
-Enormous and huge credits to my boy [@itayki](https://t.me/itayki) from Israel for being with me while waiting for Mr. [@TwitFace, AKA Andrew Lungers](https://t.me/TwitFace) to release [pytgcalls](https://github.com/pytgcalls/pytgcalls) to write this bot.
+Enormous and huge credits to [@itayki](https://t.me/itayki) from Israel for being with me while waiting for Mr. [@TwitFace, AKA Andrew Lungers](https://t.me/TwitFace) to release [pytgcalls](https://github.com/pytgcalls/pytgcalls) to write this bot.

 ## Idea